 Thor feels Mjolnir is heavier and realizes something is wrong.
 Deciding not to give up, Cosmic King Thor unleashes the fury of his super power.
 Thor blasts the Black Winter with the God Blast making it bleed.

-INTERESTED IN THOR?
+A FAN OF THOR?
 CLICK ON Thor, Edition# 388 TO BUY THE COMIC ON AMAZON.

 SUPER FEAT OF THE DAY: IN ‘THOR’ (1988) #388, THOR CRACKS THE CELESTIAL EXITAR’S BRAIN DOME WITH THE GOD BLAST